samjohnson208/SaugerParentage/README.md

 ### First filter investigation (no maf, missing data up to 60%)
 Solo work on 02/05/25 to develop run_first_filter_noMAF.pl script to run on rehead_variants_rawfiltered_012325.vcf.

-Should have no MAF filter, and run for the following missing data values
+Should have no MAF filter, and run for the following missing data values.

 ```{bash}
 my @misses = ('9', '8', '7', '6', '5', '4');